Sepehr1372/stuff_i_learn/README.md

 # selecting rows with a specific year (the year format is like this 2019-04-04)
 SELECT * FROM some_table WHERE YEAR(date_column)='2019'

+# IN (selecting only rows which its column value is equal to value11 OR value2)

 # using AND and OR in filtering
 SELECT * FROM customers WHERE first_name='Babara' OR last_name='Betchley'

+# selecting only rows thats its some_column value is equal to 'value1' OR 'value2'
+SELECT * FROM some_table WHERE some_coloumn in ('value1','value2')